cs1302uga/cs1302-minesweeper-alpha/README.md

     For the purposes of this assignment, you may safely assume that valid input will be provided for the driver's command line arguments.
-For the purposes of this assignment, valid input got the command line arguments includes using a path to a file that does not exist or cannot be read due to permission, since there is output that your program is expected to produce in those scenarios.
+For the purposes of this assignment, valid input for command line arguments includes no arguments, uninterpretable arguments, and using a path to a file that does not exist or cannot be read due to permission, since there is output that your program is expected to produce in those scenarios.

     Additional code may be required if you are attempting one of the